-RANKEN TECHNICAL COLLEGE SOUTHEAST (PERRYVILLE)
+RANKEN TECHNICAL COLLEGE - SOUTHEAST (PERRYVILLE)

-The third location for Ranken's leading technology campus is located at 1205 Cooperation Lane.
-Located in Perryville MO.
+The third location for Ranken's leading technology campus is located at 1907 North Perryville Blvd., Perryville, MO 63775.
 Ranken takes education seriously and prides itself in not just meeting the needs of students but going above and beyond.
 Ranken continues to expand to meet the growing needs of the community.
 Education and job placement are a priority for many colleges, Ranken prides itself in placing 96-98% of its graduates in their chosen field with gainful employment within 6 months of graduation.